dvxgit-jsoriano/PHP-ExDebug-ShopProductLoadingPage/README.md

 # PHP-ExDebug-ShopProductLoadingPage

 This is a PHP practical exercise where you have to debug the program to make it work.
 Find as many bugs as possible.
-Find some hints from the README.md
+Find some hints from the README.md.
+This assumes you know vanilla php (plain php programming code) and jquery (a javascript plugin).

 ## Actual Website Display